CNES/ccsdsmo-malgo/Tests.md

 This document includes the execution trace of all the tests defined in the malgo project.
 It reflects an execution on the 3rd release of malgo (tag MALGO_0_3).
-In order to force the exll tests are done with the GOCACHE environment variable set of off.
+In order to force the execution tests are done with the GOCACHE environment variable set of off.

 ## Mode normal